Souieh/CV_tricks/ascii_art/readme.md

 # Ascii_art

- Turn image into ascii charaters or use camera in command line shell with python .
+Use Webcam on command line or Turn image into ascii charaters or use camera in command line shell with python .

  - Used Libraries